sonic sculpture / radio laboratory / improvisation ensemble

 Five compositions orchestrated this way from within of artist’s narrowcast studio at the HKW favour radio as sonic strategy creating organisms instead of images.
 Every composition is a process of collective solving of challenges posed to our participation and a way of establishing new networks, rethinking and appropriating a site and the rules governing it.

-Translated into its momentary sonic and rhythmic equivalent the compositions recorded during the project will be released in Spring 2019 on a limited-edition vinyl record.
+Translated into its momentary sonic and rhythmic equivalent the compositions recorded during the project are released in Spring 2019 on a limited-edition vinyl record.

 Photography: Maria Vittoria Trovato / A.K.